Spring Valley, New York: History

 Around World War II, Spring Valley had summer resorts that had many New York City Jewish people as customers.
 After World War II large resorts in the Catskill Mountains and other areas began to attract Jews instead, leaving the Spring Valley hotels empty.
 William Casey, Rockland County historian, said that many Hasidic groups began to settle during this period.

 The final steam locomotives on the Erie Railroad were commuter engines that ran between Jersey City and Spring Valley.
 Steam last operated on the Erie on March 17, 1954, when the fires were dropped on K-1 class Pacific locomotive No. 2530.

 In 2007, Spring Valley Mayor George Darden was elected vice president of the World Conference of Mayors during the organization's 23rd annual mayors' conference held in Port-au-Prince, Haiti.
 The organization includes mayors from the National Conference of Black Mayors and the Union of African Villages, whose goal is to foster constructive relationships among mayors around the world.

 Revitalization measures are currently underway in the downtown area of the village, including a mass demolition of abandoned buildings on Main Street and the construction of new mixed-use commercial/residential buildings in its place.

-For over 50 years, Spring Valley was the site of a military parts distributor, Sarafan Auto Supply, which supplied military parts all around the world.
-This third-generation business became part of the community; as business expanded, it grew to take up a large portion of the industrial section of the downtown area.
-Recently the business moved out of Spring Valley, but the lot which it occupied still has many of the original buildings built by Jacob Sarafan in the early 1900s.